akrenner/NOAA-LCI/CTD-Recurring_Oceanographic_Survey-Manual.md

 ---

-## THIS DOCUMENT HAS BEEN SUPERSCEDED BY THE GOOGLE-DOC AT /SHARED DRIVE/KASISTNA BAY LAB/01-Administration/SOPs-Original_Files/CTD-Recurring_Oceanographic_Survey-manual-Martin
+## THIS DOCUMENT IS NOW HOSTED AT ON GOOGLE-DOC AT /SHARED DRIVE/KASISTNA BAY LAB/01-Administration/SOPs-Original_Files/CTD-Recurring_Oceanographic_Survey-manual-Martin

 [//]: compile this markdown document to html by issuing something like:   pandoc -s Manual.md -o manual.rtf